dev-sajib/gutefy-social-icons/README.txt

 == Features ==
 - **Gutefy Social Icons:** Easily add and customize social icons that will be displayed at the bottom right corner of your webpage.
-- **Social Accounts:** Configure up to 17 social accounts, including Facebook, GitHub, GitLab, LinkedIn, CodePen, and more.
+- **Social Accounts:** Configure up to 17 social accounts, including Facebook, Skype, GitHub, GitLab, LinkedIn, CodePen, and more.
 - **Style Settings:** Customize the appearance of your social icons with options such as icon color, hover color, background color, and hover background color.

 == Screenshots ==